-"The single most common cause of leadership failure in any sector is that people treat adaptive challenges like technical problems." ~ Linsky and Heifetz (Harvard Business Press 2002) Leadership On the Line
+[&]quot;The single most common cause of leadership failure in any sector is that people treat adaptive challenges like technical problems."

 "Adaptive leadership is the practice of mobilizing people to tackle tough challenges and thrive."
 It examines the relationship among leadership, adaptation, systems, and change, specifically change that enables the capacity for adaptation to thrive.